 In order to honor the memory of the principal benefactor and visionary of the Blount Scholars Program, Winton Blount, the students of the program have created this page on the occasion of the 100th anniversary of Mr. Blount’s birth.
 An in-person event will be scheduled in the Fall semester of 2021.

 Winton Malcolm (“Red”) Blount Jr., was born on February 1st, 1921, in Union Springs, Alabama.
 He enrolled at the University of Alabama in 1940, but left his studies at the outbreak of the Second World War in order to train aviators for the Army Air Corps.
-At the end of the war, Blount and his brother, William, founded Blount Brothers Construction Company, a firm that would rapidly grow into one of the largest construction and materials companies in the U.S. The company saw explosive growth in the 1950s and 1960s, specializing in work requiring a highly technical knowledge base.
+At the end of the war, Blount and his brother, Houston, founded Blount Brothers Construction Company, a firm that would rapidly grow into one of the largest construction and materials companies in the U.S. The company saw explosive growth in the 1950s and 1960s, specializing in work requiring a highly technical knowledge base.
 Its accomplishments included projects such as launchpads at Cape Canaveral, the Superdome in New Orleans, and King Saud University in Riyadh, Saudi Arabia.

 As his own company saw tremendous success, Blount became a leader of the business community, first at the local and then at the national level.
 In 1961, he was elected President of the Alabama Chamber of Commerce; in 1968 he became President of the United States Chamber of Commerce.
 Blount’s leadership skills and his belief in business’s civic and social responsibility made him much sought after by both national political parties.
 President Lyndon Johnson appointed him to the National Citizens Committee for Community Relations to advise the White House on the enforcement of the new Civil Rights Act of 1964.
 In 1969, President Richard Nixon appointed him to be the Postmaster General of the United States.
 Under his leadership, the U.S. Post Office Department was transformed from a Cabinet-level department of the U.S. government to a special independent executive agency.
 He served as both the last Cabinet-level Postmaster General and the first director of the new U.S. Postal Service.